chriswayg/apache-php/README.md

 # apache-php for Docker

-Docker image with Apache2 web server and PHP based on the official Debian Jessie image
+Docker image with Apache2 web server and PHP based on the official Debian Buster image

 - Apache 2.4 web server
 - HTTPS/SSL enabled
-- PHP 5.6
+- PHP 7
 - logging enabled
 - all original Debian Packages (not compiled from source)
 - this image automatically updates on Docker Hub, each time the Debian image is updated